 Arrangements to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
-Practice staff attended safeguarding meetings and provided reports where necessary for other agencies.
-Staff demonstrated they
+Practice staff always attended safeguarding meetings and always provided reports where necessary for other agencies.
+Staff demonstrated

-- understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
+- they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
 GPs were trained to child protection or child safeguarding level 3. - A notice in the waiting room advised patients that chaperones were available if required.
-All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check.
+All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check or a risk assessment of them acting as a chaperone without a DBS check being carried out.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - The practice maintained appropriate standards of cleanliness and hygiene.
 We observed the premises to be clean and tidy.
 There was a lead member of staff for infection control who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol and staff had received up to date training.
-Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+Annual infection control audits were undertaken and we saw evidence that action was taken to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines and vaccines, in the practice kept patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
 There were processes for handling repeat prescriptions.
 The practice carried out regular medicines audits, with the support of the local clinical commissioning group (CCG) pharmacy teams, to help ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms and pads were securely stored and there were systems to monitor their use. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
+Blank prescription forms and pads were securely stored and there were systems to monitor their use.
+Patient Group Directions had been adopted by the practice to allow nurses to administer medicines in line with legislation. - We reviewed three personnel files and found appropriate recruitment checks had been undertaken prior to employment.
 For example, proof of identification, references, qualifications, registration with the appropriate professional body and the appropriate checks through the Disclosure and Barring Service.